zhangbolily/BUtils/docs/source/BTimer.rst

 Accuracy and Timer Resolution
 ------------------------------

 The accuracy of timers depends on the underlying operating system and hardware.
+On most system and hardware platform, system clock has an accuracy of microsecond is very common.

-Most platforms support a resolution of 1 millisecond, though the accuracy of the timer will not equal this resolution in many real-world situations.
+On most platforms, BTimer can support a resolution of 1 millisecond.
+But under heavy work load (such as many timer events) or high CPU usage (the timer event loop can't wake up immediately) can make the precision not so accurate.

 Member Type Documentation
 ==========================